Lauren Boebert: Foreign policy

 Boebert was one of 14 House Republicans, most of them members of the Freedom Caucus, to vote against a measure condemning the Myanmar coup d'état that passed overwhelmingly.
 She cited concern about a passage that urged social media platforms to prevent disinformation and violence, which she said was tantamount to making Big Tech the "arbiter of truth".

 Boebert was one of 49 House Republicans to vote to repeal the authorization of military force against Iraq.
 She also voted against the bipartisan ALLIES Act, which would increase by 8,000 the number of special immigrant visas for Afghan allies of the U.S. military during its invasion of Afghanistan while also reducing some application requirements that caused long application backlogs; the bill passed the House, 407–16.
 In August 2021, after the Afghan government fell to the Taliban, Boebert tweeted, "the Taliban are the only people building back better", reusing Biden's "Build Back Better" campaign slogan.
-She also opposes intervention in the escalation of the war tensions between Russia and Ukraine that started in late 2021.
+She opposes U.S. intervention in the Russian invasion of Ukraine.

 Boebert supports the construction of a Mexico–U.S. border wall and opposes amnesty for undocumented immigrants living in the US; she introduced two bills to that effect: one that would codify Trump's immigration policies into law and one that would annul executive orders and internal policies that enable or assist asylum and immigration procedures.
 Boebert said she intended to introduce a bill that would end financing of legal aid for immigrants.
 She criticized what she called Biden's failure to contain "a complete invasion at our southern border" and Democrats' preference for open borders that she said had enabled the Democratic electoral takeover of California.

 Boebert has urged for even closer relations between Israel and the United States, saying that their foundings were divinely inspired and that they are the "two nations [in the world] that have been created to glorify God".

 In 2023, Boebert was among 47 Republicans to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+In 2025, Boebert penned a measure banning companies engaged in "politically motivated" boycotts of Israel from Pentagon contracts.

 Health care

-During her primary campaign, Boebert argued for the repeal of the Affordable Care Act, also known as Obamacare, and advocated against the introduction of a single-payer healthcare system, saying it would harm small businesses like hers because of the prohibitive cost.
+During her primary campaign, Boebert argued for the repeal of the Affordable Care Act, also known as Obamacare, and opposed the introduction of a single-payer healthcare system, saying it would harm small businesses like hers because of the prohibitive cost.
 After the election, she said she was undecided about whether it was best to keep or repeal Obamacare, but wished that a more market-based system would be adopted.
 During her tenure in Congress, she was one of two representatives (the other was Marjorie Taylor Greene) to vote against the TRANSPLANT Act, which reauthorized the National Marrow Donor Program through 2026, citing concern over the addition of the program to the national debt as it had not received a Congressional Budget Office evaluation.